Nets-eCom/shopware6-easy-checkout/docs/README.md

 # Checkout for Shopware

-This guide describes how to install, configure, and use the Nexi Checkout webshop module for Shopware 6.6.
+This guide describes how to install, configure, and use the Nexi Checkout web shop module for Shopware 6.6.

 ## Before you start